This post may contain affiliate links. Please see my disclosure policy for details.

 The neoclassical murals, the glittering chandeliers and the gold gilt frames of royalty all make you feel like you’ve stepped into a bygone era.

-Every rooms design was just perfectly and perfectly picturesque.
+The design of Every room was just perfect and picturesque.

-It’s well worth spending sometime here.
-Make sure you bring you phone or camera, it’s Instagram gold!
+It’s well worth spending some time at Wilanow Palace.
+Make sure you bring your phone or camera, it’s Instagram gold!

 If you’re looking for more things to get up to in Warsaw, make sure you check my quick guide to Warsaw, the Polish capital.

 Or if you’re looking for somewhere unique to eat, take a look at my afternoon tea review at Hotel Bristol.